cstrelioff/chrisstrelioffws-sandbox/2015/04/22/employees_database_for_mysql_setup_and_simple_queries.rst

     +------------------+

-Finally, for setup of this database, we can validate the database with with md5
+Finally, for setup of this database, we can validate the database with md5
 using:

 .. code-block:: bash